 - Graduates will be able to identify, formulate, analyze, model, and solve engineering

-problems at the interface of engineering and biology or medicine.
+problems at the interface of engineering, biology, or medicine.

-- Graduates will be able to evaluate the professional and ethical issues relevant to
+- Graduates will be able to understand professional and ethical issues relevant to biomedical

 - Graduates will be able to communicate effectively in oral, written and graphical forms